BSc 2nd Year Microbiology Infection and Disease Notes Study Material

 Pathogenicity

-There are also opportunistic which exist as commensals in the body till normal defense mechanisms are suppressed, when they invade the tissue and act as pathogens.
-For instance, Streptococcus pneumoniae lives on surface of upper respiratory tract.
-Pneumocystis carinii, Toxoplasma gondii and Cryptosporidium spp. that are opportunistic otherwise, begin to invade the patients suffering from AIDS.
+There are also opportunistic which exist as commensals in the body till normal defense mechanisms are suppressed when they invade the tissue and act as pathogens.
+For instance, Streptococcus pneumoniae lives on the surface of the upper respiratory tract.
+Pneumocystis carinii, Toxoplasma gondii, and Cryptosporidium spp. which are opportunistic otherwise, begin to invade the patients suffering from AIDS.
 Thus a shift in the body’s delicate balance of controls may convert infection to disease.
 Several factors may alter the balance of microbes.
 Destruction of normal flora by indiscriminate use of antibiotics may lead to diseases.

-Whereas pathogenic is used in qualitative sense, virulence used in quantitative sense giving a measure of the extent of pathogenicity of a microorganism.
+Whereas pathogenic is used in a qualitative sense, virulence is used in a quantitative sense giving a measure of the extent of pathogenicity of a microorganism.

 Progress of disease

-The various phases of disease development that appears in sequence are as follows:
+The various phases of disease development that appear in sequence are as follows:

 4. Period of decline or defervescence.
 This is the stage during which the symptoms subside.
 It is finally followed by,

 5. Period of convalescence.
-During this time the body systems return to normal.
+During this time the body’s systems return to normal.

 Transmission of Disease